Learn More About Quitting Smoking

 The Two Problems With Quitting Smoking

 Does this mean that you need to give up coffee or change your daily routine, or become immune to life’s stresses?
-Luckily the answer is “No”, because all these issues can be reduced to just two problems: Physical Cravings and Mental Cravings.
+Luckily the answer is “No” because all these issues can be reduced to just two problems:

 Physical cravings occur when nicotine levels in the body are reducing and the body has not yet fully adjusted to lowered nicotine levels.